MrYsLab/pymata4/docs/report_requests.md

 1. [retrieve_firmware_version.py](https://github.com/MrYsLab/pymata4/blob/master/examples/retrieve_firmware_version.py)

 *** NOTES: ***
-This report will return the major and minor numbers of the release as well as the name of the sketch.
+This report will return the major and minor numbers of the release and the firmware name.

 ## get_pin_state
 ```python